 - Find out when support groups, such as Alcoholics Anonymous (AA) or Narcotics Anonymous (NA), meet.
 These self-help groups help members get sober and stay that way.
+There are also support groups for family members and friends.
 Call them for the times of scheduled meetings.

 - Provide support for another person during detoxification or other treatment.